 Data Machines Executives focus on the business strategy and growth directions of the company.
 They each provide unique complimentary perspectives and are building upon already very successful careers by implementing their entrepreneurial vision here.
 A necessary precondition to be considered for an executive role at Data Machines is the funding and conduct of a successful Data Machines project.
-This ensures each senior leader in the company has a reputation for and proof of delivering exceptional results which are required to lead our most important projects.
-Data Machines executives are in the special trusted role of being able to negotiate and sign contracts on behalf of the company as well conduct hiring and performance bonuses.
+This ensures each senior leader in the company has a reputation for and proof of delivering exceptional results, which are required to lead our most important projects.
+Data Machines executives are in the special trusted role of being able to negotiate and sign contracts on behalf of the company as well as to conduct hiring and performance bonuses.

 DR. CHRIS MONSON

 Dr. Chris Monson is the Chief Technology Officer at Data Machines Corp.
 Chris received his PhD in Computer Science from BYU in 2006, where he focused on Machine Learning and Evolutionary Optimization.
-He came to DMC from Google where he spent more than 11 years building and scaling cutting edge machine learning technologies as a tech lead, as well as developing and teaching curriculum on machine learning, various programming languages, and most recently the application of ML to hiring processes.
+He came to DMC from Google where he spent more than 11 years building and scaling cutting-edge machine learning technologies as a tech lead, as well as developing and teaching curriculum on machine learning, various programming languages, and most recently the application of ML to hiring processes.
 He has worked in Google Search, Ads, Translate, Maps, Civics, and Hiring, and additionally has experience with IP litigation consulting.

 DR. MARTIAL MICHEL